gee-community/ee-LandsatLinkr/README.md

 ### Prep Step 3.
 Create Asset Folders
 The Landsat Linkr workflow currently exports many assets to your Earth Engine account to store the intermediate and final processing results.
 In this step, we'll create the asset folders that are required for these exports.
 To make this easy, we have provided a python notebook/script that creates the appropriate folders in your Earth Engine Assets tab.

-1. Open the [LandsatLinkr Asset Manager Script](https://gist.github.com/jdbcode/36f5a04329d5d85c43c0408176c51e6d) and click Open in Colab to open the script as a python notebook
+1. Open the [LandsatLinkr Asset Manager Script](https://gist.github.com/jdbcode/36f5a04329d5d85c43c0408176c51e6d) and click Open in Colab to open the script as a python notebook.
-2. Run the first code block to authenticate to the EE Python API (you'll be asked to open a link with your EE account and then to copy/paste the access code)
+2. Run the first code block to authenticate to the EE Python API (you'll be asked to open a link with your EE account and then to copy/paste the access code).
-3. Set `wrs-granule-1` to your study area's WRS-1 tile ID (same as the WRS_1_GRANULE above)
+3. Set `wrs-granule-1` to your study area's WRS-1 tile ID (same as the WRS_1_GRANULE above).
-4. Set `project_dir` to 'users/your_EE_username/LandTrendr'
+4. Set `project_dir` to 'users/your_EE_username/LandTrendr'.
-5. Run the second, third, and fourth code blocks (Set up project dirs and Create project dirs, the rest of the code isn't needed)
+5. Run the second, third, and fourth code blocks (Set up project dirs and Create project dirs, the rest of the code isn't needed in this step).
 6. Check your Assets tab to see that the following two folders were created:
 	* users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_TM
 	* users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_WRS2
+7. Close the LandsatLinkr Asset Manager Script.

 ## Running Landsat Linkr
 Now that you have your script and asset folders set up, we can get started with the Landsat Linkr workflow.

 ### Script Step 2.
 MSS WRS-1 reference image
 Create an MSS WRS-1 reference image for MSS WRS1 to MSS WRS2 harmonization.
 This reference image will be used for spectral normalization, as some of the sensors are inconsistent.
-This step will create a image 'ref' in your project's asset folder, and should take about 15 minutes.
+This step will create an image called 'ref' in your project's asset folder, and should take about 15 minutes.

 1. Set the PROJ_PATH variable to the asset folder that you created.
 ```js